The sun, the vacations, the beach and last but not least, lemonade stands.

 So what can you do to make your Freemium model a success, like how Joshua nailed it?

-- You are positive that your lemonade is the best in the neighbourhood:
+You are positive that your lemonade is the best in the neighborhood:

-You have a high-quality free product which people would want to get their hands on (solves an immediate need/pain).
+You have a high-quality free product that people would want to get their hands on (solves an immediate need/pain).

 The cost of duplicating and distributing your free product is close to negligible.